slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
+> *"The cost of a college education keeps going up, and the value keeps going down."  -- Pedro Domingos*

+- The modern education system doesn't create leaders.
+It creates followers.
+Escape the matrix.
+- Young men could learn anything if you questify schools.
 - the problem is not, and never have been, "as good as a professional".
 It has always been "it's good enoughto replace a professional so it'll be cheaper." the key thing about AI is that AI+human is waht we'll do.
 - deliberate practice
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)